open-stem-tools/lemonade-stand-sim/README.md

 An educational web app that teaches business math, pricing strategy, and microeconomics through running a lemonade stand.

-Designed and developed for iGen Educational Academy https://igeneduacademy.com/

 ## Try it here:

 https://open-stem-tools.github.io/lemonade-stand-sim/